Ru Marshall: Writing

 Soon after, Marshall began work on a comprehensive biography of Castaneda.
 Their pursuit of this story led to a confrontation with law enforcement officials in Death Valley in 2014.
 In 2016, the Biographers International Organization awarded Marshall the Hazel Rowley Prize for this biography-in- progress.
 Marshall coproduced the first two season of the podcast Trickster, which is based on their forthcoming biography.

 Their criticism has appeared in Artnet, PAJ, the Lambda Literary Review, and Public Books.

 In 2017, Marshall organized Writers Resist Trump, a large-scale lobbying effort and demonstration that accompanied the AWP (Association of Writers and Writing Programs) Conference in Washington D.C.
 Marshall told Publishers Weekly: "I looked and didn't see anything about people going to congress, and I thought that was a little weird."
 They then began talking to like-minded friends and started a Facebook group to plan and gather participants.

+On their review of American Trickster, Marshall's biography on Carlos Castaneda, Publishers Weekly wrote "Anthropologist–turned–New Age celebrity author Carlos Castaneda was a fraud and a cult leader, but also a powerful writer who tilled psychologically fertile material, according to this entrancing biography.
+Novelist Marshall … paints Castaneda as a charismatic liar—he fibbed about his age, name, upbringing, military service, and marriage—who, as a writer, turned mystical abstractions into arresting stories and imagery, including, Marshall perceptively argues, oblique references to his own tortured longing to erase his personal history….Marshall combines a colorful account of Castaneda’s sly triumphs with shrewd analysis of the toxic psychodramas by which he overawed his followers….In the portrait that emerges, Castaneda appears as captivating as Don Juan himself—a principal architect, for all his chicanery, of modern pop spirituality.
+This enthralls."